In Delaware, students looking to get hold of their GED diploma can take the four independent GED subtests online or at a GED testing center.

 What are the Delaware GED testing requirements?

-To qualify for the GED test in Delaware, you cannot have a high school diploma and be at least 16 years old, though, for 16 and 17 years olds, extra requirements apply.
+To qualify for the GED test in Delaware, you cannot have a high school diploma and be at least 16 years old, though, for 16 and 17-year-olds, extra requirements apply.
 State residency is required, and test-takers must also first take the GED Ready practice test.

 What is the GED cost in Delaware?

-In Delaware, when taken at a test center, the GED tests cost $30 each, so it is $120 for the entire exam.
-In an online proctored format, the GED exam costs $144 ($36 for each subtest).
+In Delaware, when taken at a test center, the GED tests cost $36 each, so that’s $144 for the entire exam.
+In an online proctored format, the GED exam costs $144 as well ($36 for each subtest).
 You can take and pay for each of the four GED subtests at a time.
-To register and pay for, and schedule your tests, go to the website GED.com.
+To register, pay for, and schedule your tests, go to the website GED.com.